 The Mummy is a failure in many respects.
 It is a critical failure, sitting at a 17% rating on RT, and is being panned across the board.
 Audiences have largely ignored it for Wonder Woman.
 The foreign box office is currently keeping it alive, as well as the small group of Tom Cruise fans stateside.
 The Mummy has been critiqued for being corporate made, a ploy for quick cash, and response to the increasingly competitive nature of cinematic universes.
 It is all of those things, and much more.

 One of the films fatal flaws is that it is not a film.
 It is merely set up.
 This is illustrated through the lack of character development for the majority of the cast.
-What we know of them is told to us, rather than showed.
+What we know of them is told to us, rather than shown.
 Nick Morton (Tom Cruise) has the benefit of character development, but it is largely undercut by the attention given to the ‘Dark Universe’.
-Nick is said shown to be arrogant, cocky, and a thrill chaser.
+Nick is said to be arrogant, cocky, and a thrill chaser.
 Most of this is shown in the first few minutes of encountering the character, but we never really know who Nick Morton is.
 He is our ‘protagonist’, whose arrogance endangers all of humanity.
 The characters that surround him also lack any character development.
 Vail (Jake Johnson) and Jenny (Annabelle Wallis) are interesting people and are obviously meant be modern takes on Evelyn and Jonathan (minus the sibling part) from the 1999 movie.
 However, what we know of them is that he is Nick’s best friend, and she is Nick’s girlfriend with a question mark.

 The lack of character development can be blamed on the time being wasted on Dr Henry Jekyll (Russell Crowe) and his organization, Prodigium.
 Prodigium is essentially the SHIELD of this cinematic universe.
 The time spent on learning about Jekyll, his illness, and his organization, takes away from the much needed character development for Nick, Vail, and Jenny.